guigomcha/famquest/deploy/README.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.16.2/cert-manager.yaml
 # install the monitoring stack
 ```
-If your cluster cannot resolve public DNS, make sure the cert-manager has this config
+If your cluster cannot resolve public DNS, make sure the cert-manager and the oauth container in the gateway pod have this config
 ```yaml
     hostAliases:
       - hostnames: